 2018 Call for Submissions

 Each concert will feature an 8.1 speaker diffusion system.
-Acclaimed trumpeter, Keith Benjamin, will be the featured performer and composers are encouraged to submit works for his consideration.
+Acclaimed violinist Sarah Plum will be the featured performer and composers are encouraged to submit works for her consideration.
 Any composer regardless of region, age or nationality may submit.
 Composers whose works are selected must attend and will be required to submit a $60 registration fee at the festival.